fdvj/wolfpack/README.md

 Really long test that one, especially the last part.
 However, are you may soon be noticing, we are achieving 100% test coverage, which was something really hard to do before.

 We still need to test the instance method.
+All instances get the save method.
+We could try and test the save method, but since no parameters are passed to it, we cannot be actually sure if it is creating or updating a record.

+Wolfpack provides the `spy` method which allows us to view CRUD operations happening in the adapter.
+That way we can test if the correct operation is being performed, and if the correct data is being passed to it.
 This is one way to do it:

 ```javascript
 var wolfpack = require('wolfpack');